Etiology of Caries

 Caries is caused by acids produced by bacteria in dental plaque.
-Plaque is, at first, a soft, thin film of bacteria, mucin, dead epithelial cells, and food debris that develops on the tooth surface within about 24 h after the tooth is cleaned.
-Mutans streptococci is a group of related bacteria that grow in plaque and can cause caries.
+Plaque is, at first, a soft, thin film of bacteria, mucin, dead epithelial cells, and food debris that develops on the tooth surface within about 24 hours after the tooth is cleaned.
+Streptococcus mutans species are a group of related bacteria that grow in plaque and can cause caries.
 Some strains are more cariogenic than others.
-Eventually (commonly, after 72 h), soft plaque mineralizes, mainly with Ca, phosphate, and other minerals, becoming calculus (hard plaque or tartar), which cannot easily be removed with a toothbrush.
+Eventually (commonly, after 72 hours), soft plaque mineralizes, mainly with calcium, phosphate, and other minerals, becoming calculus (hard plaque or tartar), which cannot easily be removed with a toothbrush.

 There are several risk factors for caries:

 Diet, particularly frequent consumption of dietary carbohydrates and sugars